 Van had given Wallace a look before turning to Enson again, confirming that Enson’s guess was true.
 “Stop changing the subject.
-You have one chance to explain or the company will take legal actions toward you.”
+You have one chance to explain or the company will take legal actions against you.”

 “What?”
 Penny asked, her surprised expression matching her voice.
 It was her turn to reach for the folder and read the contents inside.
 Her eyes widen in shock before she looked toward Van.
 “This isn’t proof.
 It’s just some random report.”
 Then Penny directed her eyes toward Tammy.
 “You did this, didn’t you?”

 “Penny, stop mixing personal and business,” Van interfered, his expression reflected impatience.
 “We’re talking about serious matters here, not your jealousy episodes.”

 “I don’t believe Enson did it,” Penny said, her voice firm, unwavering.

 “He doesn’t seem to have an answer for this one,” Wallace jumped in, smirking.